akleroy/phangs_imaging_scripts/README.md

-## README for PHANGS Data Reduction
+## README for PHANGS Pipeline Version 2.0

 Email leroy.42@osu.edu or otherwise get in touch with questions or suggestions.